Ananth Prabhu Gurpur

-Ananth Prabhu Gurpur (born 1985) also known as Ananth Prabhu G and G. Ananth Prabhu, is a cyber security expert, professor of computer engineering at the Sahyadri College of Engineering and Management and an author.
+Ananth Prabhu Gurpur also known as Ananth Prabhu G and G. Ananth Prabhu, is a cyber security expert, professor of computer engineering at the Sahyadri College of Engineering and Management and an author.
 He is also a guest faculty at the Karnataka Police Academy and Karnataka Judicial Academy.

 Early life and education

 Ananth Prabhu grew up in Mangaluru, a city in Coastal Karnataka.
 He did his primary schooling at Rosario English Medium School, Mangaluru.
 He completed his high school and pre-university course at St Aloysius College Mangalore.

 He graduated with a bachelor's degree in computer engineering from Visvesvaraya Technological University, Belgaum.
-He then completed an MBA in information technology and MTech in computer engineering from the Manipal University.
+He then completed an MBA in information technology and MTech in computer engineering from the Manipal Academy of Higher Education (MAHE, formerly known as Manipal University).
 He also holds a diploma in cyber law from Government Law College, Mumbai and a PhD (Doctor in Philosophy) in computer engineering from Visvesvaraya Technological University, Belgaum.
 He further completed his postdoctoral Studies from the University of Houston–Downtown, Texas.

 Career

 Gurpur teaches computer science and engineering at the Sahyadri College of Engineering and Management.
 He has also taught cybersecurity as a guest faculty at the Karnataka State Police Academy and Karnataka Judicial Academy since 2011.
 He is the Principal Investigator of the Centre of Excellence in Digital forensics Intelligence and Cyber Security Cell in the Department of Computer Science and Engineering at Sahyadri College of Engineering and Management.

-Gurpur designed the "I am Cyber Safe" safety course aimed to raise awareness of people in rural areas about internet safety, that was formally launched by the Home Secretary IGP(Inspector-general of police) D. Roopa in 2020.
+Gurpur designed the "I am Cyber Safe" safety course aimed to raise awareness of people in rural areas about internet safety, that was formally launched by the Home Secretary IGP (Inspector-general of police) D. Roopa in 2020.
 It is part of a website that includes the third edition of the e-book Cyber Safe Girl, that he created with Vivek Shetty to promote cybersafety for women.
 As part of the "Cyber Safe Girl" campaign, he also worked with an e-waste management initiative that distributed copies of the book to participants.
 The first edition of the e-book was released in 2017.
 A fourth edition was released in 2021.

 Gurpur has launched an indigenous no touch IOT sanitiser dispenser.
 The dispenser connected with Wi-Fi would give real time data on usage and had an IR temperature sensor.